dlite-tools/NLPiper/README.md

 `pip install nlpiper`

 For all transforms be available:
-`pip install nlpiper[all]`, otherwise, just install the packages needed.
+`pip install 'nlpiper[all]'`, otherwise, just install the packages needed.

 ## Usage